jatkz/docker-graph-node-fullstack/README.md

 # TODO

+1. Test new logic in remix ide
+2. Write Tests for all 4 curve formula functions & the 2 simple bonding curve
+3. Write the sample-trade function to make a bunch of trade 20 buys 14 sells

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.